top of page

 Actions at night

 These series of ephemeral exhibitions soon became significant in attesting a working method that was, at my stage, under trial-and-error experimentation.
 Days before the intervention night, walls were carefully touched and observed several times a day before their exact locations were written on a notebook, compared and finally approved.
 Further, each working night, it turned to be a regular activity to walk with an Ikea bag hiding paintbrushes, paper and homemade glue, making sense of the walk as an imperative method to supervise the project, to reduce the nerves, and to feel the ground the closest as possible.
-Once on place, the streets were never totally deserted but whenever the occasion arose of being alone for a couple of minutes, the chance had to be taken.
+Once at the chosen place, the streets were never totally deserted but whenever the occasion arose of being alone for a couple of minutes, the chance had to be taken.
 Often, there were sensations of failure when the glue was not sticky enough, the paper thicker than usual and the old coat of paint falling off the wall, being an obstacle to efficiency in an action that had to be immediate.
-As pasting large posters could take more than five minutes, there was often one or two reliable friends warning of other people’s footsteps and helping when necessary.
+As pasting large posters could take more than five minutes, there were often one or two reliable friends warning of other people’s footsteps and helping when necessary.
 Four different people assisted me in those quiet nights, and even now, years later, I remain eternally grateful for their reassuring presence.

 My tribute to Salvador Allende and Victor Jara in September 2014.
 For the latter, the two mural works were photo-collages evoking peace, equality, freedom and nature, as common inspiration sources of the musician.